clarkfitzg/makeParallel/inst/pems/notes.md

 Right now I'm doing a series of actual code transformations, from R code to R code.
 This is nice because we can always run it.

-A problem I'm currently recognizing in the implementation is that I have too much code to deal with special cases.
+How did I handle this case before when I detected column usage in CodeAnalysis?
+I just evaluated the arguments corresponding that would go in the place of a column name.
+I'm not sure if I handle the case when they're logicals.
+The version I have here is much more conservative.
-I coded a way to detect this particular column selection `data[, c("col1", "col2", ..., "colk")]` by looking for exactly this pattern of a call to `c`.
+I coded a way to detect this particular column selection `data[, c("col1", "col2", ..., "colk")]` by looking for exactly this pattern of subsetting a chunked object `data`, where the column selection is a call to `c` with string literals.

+This is a problem because it requires a bunch of code to deal with special cases - everything is a special case.

 Later, when I go to expand `[` as a vectorized function, it would be better if this was instead two calls:
 ```{r}
 tmp1 = c("col1", "col2", ..., "colk")